Aviral-77/Face-recognition/README.md

 # Face-recognition
 Face recognition project.
 Also includes operations like gray-scaling, resizing, reshaping on video.
-(ALL USING OpenCV)
+(All using OpenCV)